-Thankfully, the venue ~hasn’t~ decided to unplug its speakers and dismantle its stage just yet.
-Instead, they’ve launched a crowdfunding campaign to raise money for an “air-tight sound proof door” to prevent further noise complaints.
+Thankfully, the venue ~hasn’t~ decided to unplug its speakers just yet.
+Instead, it’s launched a crowdfunding campaign to help raise money for an “air-tight sound proof door” to fortify itself against future noise complaints.

-At the time of writing, their campaign has already reached north of $3K of its $5K target, and Ayton says they’ve been floored by all the support.
+At the time of writing, the campaign has already reached north of $3K of its $5K target, and Ayton says they’ve been floored by all the support.

 “It does give you that extra spring in your step when you see it and makes you want to keep doing what you do,” he says.

-If you’d like to help protect the future of live music at The Hideaway Bar, you can throw your support behind their Go Fund Me campaign right here.
+If you’d like to help protect the future of live music at The Hideaway Bar, you can throw your support behind its Go Fund Me campaign right here.

 Shittily, this is far from the first time we’ve heard of a live music venue facing shut-down following a noise complaint in Sydney.